 The coagulation cascade can be divided into two pathways: the extrinsic and intrinsic pathways[ref]

-- In the extrinsic pathway, factor VII is activated by tissue factor.
+- In the extrinsic pathway, tissue factor activates factor VII.
 The activated factor VII then activates factor X and factor IX.
 Factor X binds to activated factor V (along with a calcium molecule) and this causes the activation of prothrombin into thrombin.
 Thrombin converts fibrinogen into fibrin.

 - The intrinsic pathway is also called the contact pathway.
-When thrombin is formed, factor XI is activated, which causes a further activation of factor X and factor IX.
+After the formation of thrombin, factor XI activates, causing further activation of factor X and factor IX.
 Factor X then binds with activated factor V, creating more thrombin.
 (This is a minor player in the clotting game.)

-Finally, all of this results in a fibrin polymer mesh, which is created through the involvement of activated factor XIII.
+Finally, all of this results in a fibrin polymer mesh created through the involvement of activated factor XIII.
 This mesh then holds the clot together, binding the platelets in with the other factors.

-After the clot is formed, it gets balanced out with the activation of plasminogen, which is an enzyme that breaks down some of the fibrin in the clot.
+After the clot forms, it balances out with the activation of plasminogen, an enzyme that breaks down some of the fibrin in the clot.
 Basically, there is a balancing act of formation of the clot and breaking down of the clot while the wound heals.

-D-dimer is released as clots are broken down, and it is often measured in the blood to determine if someone has a blood clot.
+D-dimer releases as clots break down and often measured in the blood to determine if someone has a blood clot.